Background on Solid State Drives

 |Random 4KB Write||90,000 IOPS|

-Configure a custom workstation with the Samsung 860 Pro 512GB SATA3 2.5inch SSD.
+Configure a quiet custom PC with the Samsung 860 Pro 512GB SATA3 2.5inch SSD.